plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 Different task types allow us to treat them differently: apply different Definition of Ready, Definition of Done, task description, estimate etc.

 **User story** brings business value as added functionality to the end user.
-It naturally follows the user story format (*"As a ...
-I want ... so I could ..."*)
+It naturally follows the User Story format (*"As a ...
+I want ... so I could ..."*).
+It usually has a direct interaction with the end-user via some interface (UI, API).
+They are estimated using Story Points (by comparing User Story complexity), prioritized by Product Owner and planned in a roadmap.

+**Task** may be technical task, task for technical analysis, operational activity, maintenance task or enabler for other user story.
+It brings business value by increased system stability, visibility, security, customer satisfaction, managed (reduced) risks.
+The nature of these tasks is very different, therefore it is difficult to use a comparative them.
+Estimating them using Story Points doesn't make sense either.
+The format doesn't need to meet the User Story format, but the value still need to be defined and measured where applicable.

+**Defect** is the incorrect system functional or non-functional behavior, discovered after completion of the original task/user story.
+Like the Task, it doesn't have a User Story estimate nor User Story format.
+However, in order to prioritize the defects accordingly, it is needed to identify the threat that is caused by the defect and the risk it poses.

 ## DoR, DoD

+As different task are treated differently,

-## Planning, estimating
+## Planning, estimating, tracking time

+# Draft ideas:

 Different issue types: